matt1432/nixos-configs/README.md

-Kvantum, qt5ct and my environment are for theming QT apps the same way I do with GTK apps with nwg-look
+Kvantum, qt5ct and my environment are for theming QT apps the same way I do with GTK apps with lxappearance (i have to run it with the X11 backend)

-I use lisgd and some scripts to make my own tablet mode since my laptop's switch is not yet in the kernel
+I use some scripts to make my own tablet mode since my laptop's switch is not yet in the kernel